WebizenAI/devdocs/Webizen Tech Stack/Webizen V3.0/Host Service Requirements.md

 - [[Media Processing]]
 - [[Website Host]]

-It is also desirable to have a Graph Database Capability that supports both [[Sparql]] and [[ICT Stack/Webizen V3.0/Host Service Requirements/Database requirements/Database methods/GraphQL]]
+It is also desirable to have a Graph Database Capability that supports both [[Sparql]] and [[Webizen Tech Stack/Webizen V3.0/Host Service Requirements/Database requirements/Database methods/GraphQL]]